divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 The function executes the following steps in the following order:

-1. Checks whether the provided `_poolId` is valid.
+1. Check whether the provided `_poolId` is valid.
-1. Checks whether a final value can be submitted, which is only possible when status is "Open" or "Challenged".
+1. Check whether a final value can be submitted, which is only possible when status is "Open" or "Challenged".
-1. Evaluates the current state of the settlement process based on the status of the final reference value (`statusFinalReferenceValue`), the prevailing submission windows and the current `block.timestamp`.
+1. Evaluate the current state of the settlement process based on the status of the final reference value (`statusFinalReferenceValue`), the prevailing submission windows and the current `block.timestamp`.
-1. Updates `finalReferenceValue` and `statusFinalReferenceValue` in the contract's storage based on the current state of the settlement process.
+1. Update `finalReferenceValue` and `statusFinalReferenceValue` in the contract's storage based on the current state of the settlement process.
 1. If the final value _is_ confirmed within the function call (e.g., when challenge is disabled), [fees](#fees), [tips](#tips) and any reserved fees are allocated to the respective recipients, `collateralBalance` in pool parameters is reduced by the fees portion and the `payoutLong` and `payoutShort` amounts are set, net of fees.
 1. If the final value _is not_ confirmed within the call (e.g., when challenge is enabled), `statusFinalReferenceValue` is set to "Submitted" and `finalReferenceValue` is set to the value passed into the function by `msg.sender`.
 1. On successful execution, it emits a [`StatusChanged`](#statuschanged) event, two [`FeeClaimAllocated`](#feeclaimallocated) and one [`ReservedClaimAllocated`](#reservedclaimallocated) events, if the final value is confirmed within the function call (e.g., when a challenge is disabled).
 If the data provider submits a value and enables the possibility to challenge, only the [`StatusChanged`](#statuschanged) event is emitted as the status switches to "Submitted" and no fees or tips are allocated in that case.